eigerco/lumina/README.md

 > [!NOTE]
 > Lumina implements [`shwap`](https://github.com/celestiaorg/CIPs/blob/main/cips/cip-19.md) protocol to perform DASing, which is not yet enabled on all networks in the Go implementation.
-This means that even tho Lumina will be sampling all blocks, the network is unlikely to provide requested data yet.
-Shwap is going to become the main DASing protocol in next celestia-node updates.
+This means that even though Lumina will be sampling all blocks, the network is unlikely to provide the requested data yet.
+Shwap is going to become the main DASing protocol in the upcoming celestia-node versions.

 ## Installing the node